NeuroTechX/ntx_slack_archive/general.md

  >Hey alirezad, welcome on board, feel free to introduce yourself in <#C08QEC5H7|introductions>.
 Tell us more about you (where you are from, background, interests, how you found NeuroTechX&) :ntxt:

+6/9/2017 2:02 PM

+ **alirezad** :

+ >As a student who wants to continue studying PHD, I was wondering how is the job opportunities for someone with a PHD degree in BCI? (compared to someone with a machine learning PHD)